Constraints on leptoquarks from lepton-flavour-violating tau-lepton processes: Results

+In our previous work~\cite{Husek:2020fru}, we extracted bounds on the aforementioned $D=6$ SMEFT Wilson coefficients from CLFV $\tau$-involved processes within two distinct scenarios: First, we considered new physics driving only CLFV in the $\tau$ sector.
+Second, on top of these phenomena, we also allowed for flavour-changing neutral currents (FCNC) in the quark sector --- transitions $(\bar{c}u)$, $(\bar{b}s)$, $(\bar{s}d)$, etc. However, for the second scenario, we made the assumption that the energy scales $\Lambda_{\text{CLFV}}$ and $\Lambda_{\text{FCNC}}$ driving these phenomena were the same.
+Within the leptoquark framework, due to the nature of the LQ--lepton--quark interactions, this hypothesis is much better motivated, i.e.\ leptoquarks readily mediate FCNC processes even in the presence of negligible off-diagonal Yukawa couplings.
+Hence, we present all the bounds obtained in the (second) FCNC case.

-Finally, since the constraints are obtained from CLFV $\tau$-involved processes, we perform the running of all the Wilson coefficients to the scale given by the $\tau$ mass (see Ref.~\cite{Husek:2020fru} for more details), and similarly for the leptoquark Yukawa couplings.
+Finally, since the constraints are obtained from CLFV $\tau$-involved processes, we performed the running of all the Wilson coefficients to the scale given by the $\tau$ mass; see Ref.~\cite{Husek:2020fru} for more details.
+Accordingly, the bounds on the pairs of Yukawa couplings are presented at this scale.